capytaine/capytaine/docs/user_manual/tutorial.rst

     ..
 Rigid-body dofs can be generated with the :code:`add_translation_dof` and :code:`add_rotation_dof` methods.

+.. note:: For mathematicians in the field of Galerkin Boundary Element Method, the concept
+    of degree of freedom might have a different meaning (a basis function of the Galerkin decomposition).
+Here, the degrees of freedom are the physical degrees of freedom of the floating body, typically the rigid body translations and rotations.

 **FloatingBody**:
     A :code:`FloatingBody` is simply the reunion of a :code:`Mesh` and some degrees of freedom.